talentrics/Project_proposal_2020/README.md

 # A data based approach to hire diverse refugee talent
 Author: Daniel Macdonald @talentrics http://www.talentrics.com/

-Trends in strategic talent Management are seeking ways to build a diverse workforce and embrace market shifts through: globalization, technology, remote work, and flexible assignments.
-By developing new ways to search for highly skilled professionals in an increasingly global workforce, businesses may be able to discover hidden pockets of talent.
+Current trends in strategic talent Management suggest that businesses who build a diverse workforce by embracing trends in globalization, technology, remote work, and flexible work assignments will have an advantage.
+As a result, the growing practice of 'People Analytics' is working to apply machine learning to find highly skilled professionals within previously un-discovered pockets of talent.
 (Dikau & Hatfield 2020)

 ![](images/Project_overview_b.png)